psbiomech/lasem-data-processing/README.md

 ## Getting started

+Go to the **lasem-data-processing** Github project page https://github.com/psbiomech/lasem-data-processing

+Click **Clone or download** and select **Download ZIP** package.

-Download **lasem-data-processing** package and unzip in a convenient location.
+Unzip the package in a convenient location.

 ## Preparing to run